maithgopalan/c2-dataviz-2025/content/schedule/index.markdown

  {{< schedule >}}

 {{< week-odd "03-05" >}}
-  {{< description "Websites, flex dashbaords, fonts, and some customization with CSS" "Websites with [{distill}](https://rstudio.github.io/distill), which help you create relatively simple yet customizable blogs, optimized for scientific communication.
-Also building (static) data dashboards with the [{flexdashboard}](https://rmarkdown.rstudio.com/flexdashboard/) package.
+  {{< description "Wrap up Websites, presentations, and some customization with CSS" "Wrap up building (static) data dashboards with the [{flexdashboard}](https://rmarkdown.rstudio.com/flexdashboard/) package.
 Finally, we will discuss customization with CSS, and changing the fonts in both web-based documents, as well as ggplot2 plots." >}}
   {{< wrap >}}
 {{< slides "" >}}
 {{< /wrap >}}